 You vow to never send him another referral.
 You think of nasty things to say about Dr. Jones.
 You let this situation boil and fester until you can’t sleep as you worry Dr. Jones will ruin your reputation.

 You decide to try “Courage Method #9 Get the Facts” to resolve this concern.
 As a result, you have a conversation with Dr. Jones and you both end up laughing.

 Your fear is mostly gone, but you still need to handle Andrew.
 You select “Courage Method #4″ for removing the influence of guys like Andrew.
 You find out he’s been harassing your female staff.
 You are delighted to dismiss Andrew and your fear disappears.

 You then use the book to handle other issues you avoid.

-25 Ways to Increase Your Courage is a cure for the fear virus.
+25 Ways to Increase Your Courage increases your courage to protect you and your team against the fear virus.
 It gives you 25 tools you and your team can use immediately.
 It’s time to be fearless!

 You can also buy the book at Amazon.